How do I know my devices are on the same subnet/IP range?

 How do I find the IP addresses of my devices?

 There are a number of ways to find the IP addresses for your devices.
-You can check your router's UI, or use an app like Fing that scans the network.
+You can do this by reviewing your devices list located in your router settings.
+You can also use third-party applications like Fing that scan the network and allow you to review your device IP list.
 For OS-specific instructions, please choose the relevant option below:

 For other devices, please refer to your product manual.